cypress-io/cypress-documentation/source/guides/dashboard/runs.md

 You can cancel a run currently in progress from the Dashboard.
 Runs can only be cancelled by members of a project.

-To cancel a run, click on a run in progress from the run list, then click on "Cancel Run" in the upper-right corner of the run details page.
+To cancel a run:

+- Click on a run in progress from the run list
+- Click on "Cancel Run" in the upper-right corner of the run details page
+- Click **Yes, cancel this run** to confirm. **Note: this cannot be undone**

 Cancelling a run in progress cannot be undone.
 Once you click "Cancel Run", a confirmation message will appear.
 Click the red "Yes, cancel this run" button to proceed.